Nonreversal and nonrepeating quantum walks: Definition

 \section{Definition}

-We now define the non-repeating and non-reversal walks in terms of particular choices for the coin operator.
-The first coin we will consider will generate the non-repeating quantum walk and hence will be called the non-repeating coin, denoted $C^{!rep}$.
+We now define the nonrepeating and nonreversal walks in terms of particular choices for the coin operator.
+The first coin we will consider will generate the nonrepeating quantum walk and hence will be called the nonrepeating coin, denoted $C^{!rep}$.
 This coin is defined by: \begin{widetext}

 \end{widetext} where all of the variables are real, $ 0 \leq \gamma^2 + \lambda^2 \leq 1,$ and $f(\lambda, \gamma)=\sqrt{1-(\lambda^2+\gamma^2)}$.
 This is the most general $SU(4)$ operator with zeros on the diagonal.
-It is clear, with reference to the shift operator defined in Eq.~(\ref{shift}), that the coin never permits amplitude to move in the same direction in two consecutive steps, and so it is natural to refer to this as a non-repeating walk.
-We now define the non-reversal coin operator, in terms of a permutation of the non-repeating coin operator, by:
+It is clear, with reference to the shift operator defined in Eq.~(\ref{shift}), that the coin never permits amplitude to move in the same direction in two consecutive steps, and so it is natural to refer to this as a nonrepeating walk.
+We now define the nonreversal coin operator, in terms of a permutation of the nonrepeating coin operator, by:

-In analogy to the non-repeating walk, the walk defined by this coin never permits amplitude to move back to the vertex where it was at the previous time step, and so hence is a non-reversal quantum walk.
+In analogy to the nonrepeating walk, the walk defined by this coin never permits amplitude to move back to the vertex where it was at the previous time step, and so hence is a nonreversal quantum walk.
 It is important to note that the interpretations of each of these walks is strongly linked to the definition of the shift operator.
 If an alternative definition is used, such as that in \cite{Kendon06}, then the interpretations of the walks created by these coins is changed.
-Whilst the non-reversing walker is a single particle, when interpreted as a dimer it is presumed that the two parts of the non-reversing walker are distinguishable, so one leads the other, as shown in Fig.~\ref{fig:dimer}.
+Whilst the nonreversal walker is a single particle, when interpreted as a dimer it is presumed that the two parts of the nonreversal walker are distinguishable, so one leads the other, as shown in Fig.~\ref{fig:dimer}.